papyMonitor/papyMonitor-arduino/README.md

 The **examples** folder contains various examples and can be downloaded to a folder of your choice

 The **papyMonitor** folder is a library that you **must** put on your sketchbook location.
-To see where your sketchbook location is, open the Arduino IDE, then select Files->Preferences: A popup windows will show in the "Settings" tab, the location under "Sketchbook location".
-Go to this location and you'll find a folder "libraries".
+To see where your sketchbook location is, open the Arduino IDE then select Files->Preferences: A popup windows will show the "Settings" tab, the location is under the "Sketchbook location".
+Open this location on your disk and you'll find a folder "libraries".
 Copy the folder "papyMonitor" inside the folder "libraries".
 That's it!

 ## Usage/Documentation